Welcome to the Art and Design Department

 Key Stage 4

 The GCSE course is very varied.
-GCSE Art students usually work on about three or four topics over two years.
+GCSE Art students usually work on about two topics over two years.
 Some of the work will be directed by your teacher, especially at first but you will have plenty of time to develop your own ideas.

 The Internet is a valuable tool to research the work of other artists.
 When you have produced a collection of studies you are able to develop ideas for larger scale work.
 These may be paintings, sculpture, prints, textile pieces—the possibilities are endless!
-During the course you will visit Art Galleries or places that are excellent for drawing.
-On a recent trip, we visited the Cotswold Wildlife Park.
+During the course you may visit Art Galleries or places that are excellent for drawing.

 How will my work be assessed?